SSWConsulting/SSW.Rules.Content/rules/do-you-optimize-tinacms-project/rule.md

 ### Best practices

-* **Cache large datasets at a top level**

-  * By caching large datasets at a top level, you reduce the number of data fetches during the build process, lowering the risk of overwhelming the system.

-    E.g. If your application has a list of recipes that fetch data each time you view a recipe, caching all the data at the top level instead of fetching it each time would reduce API calls during the build process.

 * **Write custom GraphQL queries**

   * You can improve data retreival by creating your own GraphQL queries